Rio de Janeiro Adventure & Active Tours Welcome to the thrilling world of adventure and active tours in Rio de Janeiro! Are you a...

 The exact number of favelas in Rio de Janeiro is challenging to determine due to their fluid nature and constant evolution.

-Estimates suggest that there are hundreds of favelas scattered throughout the city.
-Some sources estimate around 700 favelas, while others suggest the number could be higher.
+Estimates suggest that hundreds of favelas are scattered throughout the city.
+Some sources estimate around 1000 favelas, while others suggest that the number could be higher.

 These settlements vary in size and population, ranging from small communities with a few hundred residents to larger favelas housing tens of thousands of people.